fjrefluxx/ESP32-LoRa-Workshop/README.md

 The sync words in LoRa do not behave as one might initially believe, as they do not provide a reliable filter or separation between different 'communications' using different sync words.

-Furthermore, there are differences in the behavior of different LoRa transceivers and their compatability is also not guaranteed!
+Furthermore, there are differences in the behavior of different LoRa transceivers, and their compatibility is also not guaranteed!
 Which came apparent when trying to communicate between the Heltec v3's SX1262 and the LILYGO T-Beam's SX1276 chipset...
-For example, communication from SX1276 → SX1262 is possible using sync word 0x26, but not for the other way around.
+For example, communication from SX1276 → SX1262 is possible using sync word 0x26, but not the other way around.

 An interesting and more in-depth description is found here: https://blog.classycode.com/lora-sync-word-compatibility-between-sx127x-and-sx126x-460324d1787a (unrelated, external link)